macloo/flask-exercise/README.md

 Those two directives are the start and end of a Python for-loop.
 If this reminds you of PHP (written inside HTML) &mdash; yes, it's the same idea.
 Flask allows us to insert Jinja2 directives to run Python commands in a template file.
 (For other Jinja2 directives, [read the docs](http://jinja.pocoo.org/docs/2.10/templates/).)

-We loop over a list named `pairs`.
+**We will loop over** a list named `pairs`.
 Where is that list, and how did the template get access to it?
 We passed it to this template with `return render_template()`, covered above.
-We haven't yet written the code that creates `pairs_list`, but when we look at this for-loop, we can see what the list must contain:
+We haven't yet written the code that creates `pairs_list`, but when we look at this for-loop, we can see **what the list must contain:**

 ```html+jinja
 {% for pair in pairs %}